emilyjspencer/Security-experiment/README.md

 public and private keys

+# Passwordencoder

-# Passwordencoder - used to hash the password
+ used to hash the password

+# Jwtencoder

-# Jwtencoder - encodes the JWTs
+encodes the JWTs

+# Jwtdecoder

-# Jwtdecoder - used to deode the JWTs
+used to deode the JWTs

+# Jwtclaimsset

-# Jwtclaimsset - contains the information that the JWTs hold themselves
+contains the information that the JWTs hold themselves

+# RSA Key encryption
+Sender encrypts the data they are sending using the algorithm REceiver receives the data and decrypts it

+public key = used for encryption

+private key = used for decryption

+If the sender wants to send a message, they need to get hold of the receiver's public key to encrypt the data before sending Receiver receives the message, and decrypts the data using their private key

 # Authorities